syl20bnr/spacemacs-elpa-mirror/stable-melpa/find-file-in-project-readme.txt

 You can switch to `ido-mode' by `(setq ffip-prefer-ido-mode t)'

-GNU Find can be installed,
-  - through `Brew' on OS X
-  - through `Cygwin' or `MYSYS2' on Windows.
+BSD/GNU Find can be installed through `Cygwin' or `MYSYS2' on Windows.
-Find executable will be automatically detected.
+Executable is automatically detected.
 But you can manually specify the executable location by insert below code into ~/.emacs,

   (if (eq system-type 'windows-nt)
      (setq ffip-find-executable "c:\\\\cygwin64\\\\bin\\\\find"))

-This program works on Windows/Cygwin/Linux/Mac Emacs.
+This program works on Windows/Cygwin/Linux/Mac.

 Windows setup is as easy as installing Cygwin into default directory on ANY driver.
-That's all.

 See https://github.com/technomancy/find-file-in-project for advanced tips.